Azure/azure-sdk-for-python/doc/index.rst

         - resources :  create resource groups, register providers and more
         - features : manage features of provider and more
-        - authorization : manage resource group lock and more
+        - locks : manage resource group lock and more
         - subscriptions : manage subscriptions and more

    -  Scheduler: create job collections, create job and more